jdijt/software-testing---PT_MA2_1/Lab3/final/Assignment2-testreport.md

 ## Preconditions

-- A string containing only (,),*,+,-,==>,<=>, spaces or digits.
+- A string containing only `,`,`*`,`+`,`-`,`==>`,`<=>`, spaces or digits.
 Strings that do not match this criteria are invalid strings and the parse function throws an exception.

 Note that all symbols after the final closing brackets are ignored

 ## Postconditions

-Strings that are not parsable should return an empty parse result.
+Strings that are not parseable should return an empty parse result.

-Strings are parsable when the following conditions apply:
+Strings are parseable when the following conditions apply:
 - All + or * should be followed by an opening parentheses, any number of valid propositions and a closing parentheses
 - All - should be followed by a valid proposition
 - All ==> and <=> should be within parentheses and have one valid proposition on the left and right side of the token

 ## Tests
 We apply two tests, one based on a set of base cases and one based on randomly generated valid propositions.

 ### Base cases
-- We take 6 non-parsable strings and check whether the parse function returns an empty result.
+- We take 6 non-parseable strings and check whether the parse function returns an empty result.
-- We take one parsable string for each kind of proposition and check whether the parse function returns the correct form.
+- We take one parseable string for each kind of proposition and check whether the parse function returns the correct form.

 The basic parse test can be executed with the following command: